Skip to content

 Args:

-other (AbstractSet[T]): The other set to subtract from.
+other (AbstractSet[T]): The set to check strict containment for.

 Returns: